 Perhaps your perfect yacht charter is in the eastern Mediterranean, drifting between islands on a Greece yacht charter under blue timeless skies and past crumbling temples, swimming in emerald water lapping against cliffs and sandy beaches.
 There are more than 2000 islands in Greece, over many archipelagos, so we’ve described the most popular yacht charter destinations below.

-Perhaps you’ll choose to charter a yacht in the Cyclades – taking in the windmills and glamorous nightlife of Mykonos, or the sheer glory of a Santorini sunset, from high up on the cliffs among the fine boutiques and and spa hotels.
+Perhaps you’ll choose the Cyclades for your Mediterranean yacht charter – taking in the windmills and glamorous nightlife of Mykonos, or the sheer glory of a Santorini sunset, from high up on the cliffs among the fine boutiques and and spa hotels.
 A Cyclades yacht charter is a beguiling mix of the ultra-luxurious, staggering natural beauty, and rustic donkey paths and tavernas.

 Those who want to see the famous Shipwreck Beach on Kyrathis will charter in the green and rugged Ionian Islands, where you can relax on some of Greece’s most stunning beaches, glory in the Byzantine and Venetian architecture of Corfu, or wander Homer’s mythical birthplace on Ithaca.